 “Oh,” Alan said, relaxing again and letting out a quick chuckle, but then shook his head, serioused up again, and said, “No, something floated up and bumped the camera feed.
-There was light on it for just a second, but it looked like a head.
+There was light on it for just a second, but it looked like a head–like, a human head.
 I think it had eyes and a mouth, and a couple mountains on its face that could be a nose or two.
 I don’t know.”

 I sat back down, beerless.